gusztavvargadr/wordpress/README.md

 - Type `vagrant destroy samples.gutenberg-block` to remove the virtual machine.
   - This will permanently delete the state, including any changes to the cloned repositories.
 Typing `vagrant up samples.gutenberg-block` again will get you a brand new environment.

-In case you encounter any issues, take a look at and try to follow the process of the [latest automated build][Gutenberg Block Build Log] in Azure DevOps.
+In case you encounter any issues, take a look at and try to follow the process of the [latest automated build][Samples Gutenberg Block Build Log] in Azure DevOps.
 If you need any more help, have further questions or feedback, please feel free to [open an issue][Contributing].

 ## Usage